 A certificate of deposit (CD) is an example of a low-risk, low-return place to stash your money.
 CDs are offered by banks and credit unions.
 Like bonds, they have maturity dates.
 You buy a CD with a maturity date that is between 28 days and 10 years from the purchase time.
 If you withdraw the money before that date, you could end up paying some kind of penalty.
+To get help with determining where CDs fit into your overall investment plans, consider working with a financial advisor.

 Certificates of Deposit Basics